THE BABEL LAB TEAM

 Fall 2024 - Present

-Penelope is a Junior studying Speech Language and Hearing Science at The University of Arizona.
+Penelope is a senior studying Speech Language and Hearing Science at The University of Arizona.
 After completing her bachelor's degree she hopes to receive her graduate degree and become a Speech Language Pathologist.
 She aims to work in hospitals specifically in pediatric fields.
 Penelope is a Tucson native but has the experience of living in Spanish-speaking countries such as Peru and Chile.
 Growing up in a bilingual household she is interested in learning how two languages from a young age impacts speech development.
 Aside from academics, Penelope works at Campus Rec as an Aquatics Supervisor and is a part of NSSLHA.
 She is an avid Western lover and has recently picked up line dancing as a hobby!

 Tyanna Chase